-When you’re paying more in tax, you have less money to reinvest in your business, which lessens its potential for growth and thus the amount that you’re able to sell it for in the future.
+When you’re paying more in tax, you have less money to reinvest in your business, which lessens its potential for growth and the amount that you can sell it for in the future.

 The difference between what you can earn with taxes and without taxes is stunning.

-Say you own an Amazon business, and you realize that you can double your money every year by turning it over into stock.
+Say you own an Amazon business, and you realize that you can double your money every year by turning it over into stock in the stock market.
 After thirty years of doing business and investing in that way, you’ll end up with a pretty substantial profit.
 However, if you’re staying in the US, Australia, or another high-tax country, you’ll be losing a large chunk of your money to taxes every year, and that’s money that you can’t get back and reinvest.